postsharp/PostSharp.Documentation/conceptual/Introduction/Overview/postsharp-components.md

 # PostSharp Components

-## PostSharp Tools for Visual Studio
+## Visual Studio Tools for Metalama and PostSharp

 This is the user interface of PostSharp.
 It extends the Visual Studio editor and provides a new menu, option pages, toolbox windows, diagnostics, code actions, and debugging enhancements.